 Though no ancient sources directly link the two monarchs, it’s difficult to write a novel about the life of Cleopatra’s daughter Selene without referencing one of her mother’s bitterest enemies–Herod the Great, a villain of the New Testament.

-When Cleopatra was wooing Marc Antony, she bet him that she could spend a veritable fortune on a single meal.
+When Cleopatra was wooing Marc Antony, she bet him that she could spend an outrageous fortune on a single meal.
 He doubted her.
 In response, she is said to have dissolved a valuable pearl in vinegar and gulped it down.
 Continue reading →